 The West Virginia Center on Budget and Policy first published "Your Guide to the State Budget" in 2008 when our organization was just getting started.

-Welcome to the 2016 version, our budget primer's second edition, written to explain why West Virginia's budget is so important, how the budget process works, and how the state pays for its priorities.
+Welcome to the 2019 version, our budget primer's third edition, written to explain why West Virginia's budget is so important to our communities, how the budget process works, and how the state pays for its priorities.